localz/spotz-sdk-android/README.md

 ======================================

 Your project must support minimum Android 2.3.3 API level 10.
-Ensure that using ["Android SDK Manager"](http://developer.android.com/tools/help/sdk-manager.html) you downloaded "Google Play Services" Rev.22 or later.
+Use ["Android SDK Manager"](http://developer.android.com/tools/help/sdk-manager.html) to downloaded "Google Play Services" Rev.22 or later.

 If you're a **Gradle** user you can easily include the library by specifying it as a dependency in your build.gradle script: